 Surprisingly (or not), regulators began to have both privacy concerns with Privacy Sandbox and a particular API that is part of it called Topics API.
 Recent research showed that analysing as few as three website topic categories provided by the Topics API can ‘fingerprint’s a user for future re-identification [2].
 So much for anonymising consumers.

-Over the last few months, the UK’s antitrust regulator and data privacy regulator critical of Privacy Sandbox.
+Over the last few months, the UK’s antitrust regulator and data privacy regulator has been critical of Privacy Sandbox.
 This was likely the last straw for Google.

 The Way Forward for Google